-The rubric aligns with the essential components and supporting infrastructure shown through over a decade of research, national policy, and local implementation to support successful implementation of MTSS.
-Although the research on tiered system of supports began several decades ago, the development of this implementation rubric began under the National Center on Response to Intervention, a 2007 - 2012 U. S. Department of Education funded center hosted at the American Institutes for Research (AIR).
+This Rubric aligns with the essential components and infrastructure shown through over a decade of research, national policy, and local implementation to support successful implementation of MTSS.
+Although the research on tiered system of supports began several decades ago, the development of this Rubric began under the National Center on Response to Intervention, which was a 2007 - 2012 U. S. Department of Education funded center hosted at the American Institutes for Research (AIR).

-The rubric is accompanied by an optional worksheet that teams can use to engage in thoughtful discussion and review documentation of implementation to accurately rate and identify strengths and limitations of current implementation.
-Please note that teams may use the rubric to assess a single domain within the system (i.e., literacy, math) or assess the overall comprehensiveness of the current system.
+The Rubric is accompanied by an optional worksheet that teams can use to engage in thoughtful discussion and review documentation of implementation to accurately rate and identify strengths and limitations of current implementation.
+Please note that teams may use the Rubric to assess a single domain within the system (e.g., literacy, math) or assess the overall comprehensiveness of the current system.
 In addition, teams may choose to focus on a specific grade span (e.g., elementary, secondary), grade level, or the whole school.
-It is recommended that the scope of the review be documented on the rubric cover page.
+It is recommended that the scope of the review be documented on the Rubric cover page.